-We show that the negative effects of the pandemic are exacerbated in areas with more containment, and respondents in these areas report both worse female mental health and more food insecurity.
-Average containment levels are associated with increases in the likelihood of sadness, depression, and hopelessness among women by 39-40% and an increase in the likelihood they feel more worried by 45% of the variable mean.
+We show that the negative food security and mental health impacts of the pandemic are exacerbated in areas with more containment.
+Moving from zero to average containment levels is associated with increases in the likelihood of reporting more depression among women by 38%, reporting more exhaustion by 73%, and reporting more anxiety by 44% relative to variable means.
 Two pieces of evidence suggest that the associations we report may be capturing the causal effects of containment, despite the fact that containment policies are not randomly assigned to geographic units.
-First, living in an area with a higher prevalence of lockdowns is not systematically associated with pretreatment socioeconomic measures, either for outcomes collected from our own sample prior to the pandemic or for district-level measures of food intake in the 2015-16 National Family Health Survey.
-Second, the inclusion of district-level cumulative measures of case and death rates in the regression allows us to compare two areas with the same COVID-19 incidence but different containment policies, and does not change the estimates.
+First, living in an area with a higher prevalence of lockdowns is not systematically associated with pre-treatment socioeconomic measures, either for outcomes collected from our own sample prior to the pandemic or for district level measures of food intake in the 2015-16 National Family Health Survey.
+Second, our estimates are robust to the inclusion of district level cumulative measures of case and death rates, which allows us to compare two areas with the same COVID-19 incidence but different containment policies.

-Last, we examine how the relationship between the aggregate COVID-19 shock and our outcome measures vary with the pre-existing vulnerability of women.
+Our last set of results examines how the relationship between the aggregate COVID-19 shock and the outcome measures varies with the pre-existing vulnerability of women.
 Recent evidence from high-income settings suggests that working mothers with young children are particularly affected by lockdowns (Zamarro and Prados, 2021).
 While relative female labor force participation in India is lower, traditional gender norms may make women particularly vulnerable at times of socio-economic stress.
-We find that the negative relationship between the pandemic and mental health is significantly exacerbated for women who have daughters, and for women in female-headed households.
-This is consistent with the existence of strong son preference in India, where daughters may lower a woman's status within the household (Jayachandran, 2015).
+We find that the negative relationship between the pandemic and mental health is significantly exacerbated (i) for women who have daughters, consistent with the existence of strong son preference in India, where daughters may lower a woman's status within the household, and (ii) for women in female-headed households.

 We contribute to the literature in two ways.
 First, we provide new evidence on the repercussions of lockdowns in countries with limited social safety nets by leveraging fine-grained geographic variation in containment, even conditional on pandemic severity.
-Second, we expand the evidence on the effects of the pandemic, particularly on mental health, to a lower-income setting.
-While contemporaneous work examines the consequences of the pandemic on mental health and well-being, much of this work is concentrated in high-income countries (Brodeur et al., 2021; Armbruster and Klotzbücher, 2020; Davis et al., 2020; Witteveen and Velthorst, 2020; Adams-Prassl et al., 2020; Huebener et al., 2020; Etheridge and Spantig, 2020), or the middle-income settings of Turkey (Altindag, Erten and Keskin, Forthcoming; Özdin and Bayrak Özdin, 2020), Brazil (Ferreira et al., 2021), and Egypt (El-Zoghby, Soltan and Salama, 2020).2 In contrast, we focus on a lower-middle income country, where limited social safety nets, lack of mental health services (Angelucci and Bennett, 2021), and traditional gender norms make women especially vulnerable.3
+Second, we expand the evidence on the effects of the pandemic, particularly on mental health, to a lowerincome setting.
+While contemporaneous work examines the consequences of the pandemic on mental health and well-being, much of this work is concentrated in high-income countries (Brodeur et al., 2021; Armbruster and Klotzbücher, 2020; Davis et al., 2020; Witteveen and Velthorst, 2020; Adams-Prassl et al., 2020; Huebener et al., 2020; Etheridge and Spantig, 2020), or the middle-income settings of Turkey (Altindag, Erten and Keskin, Forthcoming; Özdin and Bayrak Özdin, 2020), Brazil (Ferreira et al., 2021), and Egypt (El-Zoghby, Soltan and Salama, 2020).3 In contrast, we focus on a lower-middle income country, where limited social safety nets, lack of mental health services, and traditional gender norms make women especially vulnerable

-2See Xiong et al. (2020) for a systematic review of the effects of the pandemic on the mental health of the general population across countries.
+3See Xiong et al. (2020) for a systematic review of the effects of the pandemic on the mental health of the general population across countries.